-Prospa is one of Australia’s leading business lenders.
-Their online application process is streamlined and their response and funding time are both in 2 business days or less.
-In many cases, the funds are received the same day you apply.
+Prospa is one of the best known Sydney-based lenders, and coordinately – Australia’s leading business lenders.
+Their online application process is streamlined and their response and funding time are both in 24 hours or less.
+In many cases, the funds are received the same day borrowers apply.

-Prospa has a vision to change the way small business owners experience finance and lending.
-They specifically created their business model to respond and fund business owners quickly – understanding that sometimes small business owners require funds much faster than traditional lenders can provide them.
-Their application process is entirely online, and they work to make it easy on applicants to access the funds they need.
-They were founded in 2012 by Greg Moshal and Beau Bertoli, and they’ve worked to ensure that small business is at the core of everything they do.
-As lending has become increasingly problematic for small businesses in Australia, Prospa has continued to work to simplify how their lending process operates.
-They’re recognized as a financial company that’s changing the game by many – having been interviewed by several publications and awarded several honors for their innovative work in the financial industry.
+Their application process is entirely online, and they work to make it easy for applicants to access the funds they need.
+As lending has become increasingly problematic for small businesses in Australia, Prospa has continuously worked to simplify how their own lending process operates.
+They’re recognized as a fintech that’s changing the game for many – having been interviewed by several publications and awarded several honours for their innovative work in the finance industry.

-The source of its funding has been primarily from private equity firms that have completed 4 separate funding rounds.
-The most recent was done in July 2017, designated as ‘debt financing’.
+The source of Prospa’s funding was originally private equity firms that completed 4 separate funding rounds in its formative years.
+The most recent of which was completed in July 2017, designated as ‘debt financing’.

-Propsa completed a private capital raising of $20 million as part of expansion and growth plan aimed at extending its business operations, adding staff and conducting further sales and marketing with view of growing its client base.
+Prospa completed a private capital raising of $20 million as part of its growth plan aimed at extending its business operations, adding staff and conducting further sales and marketing with a view to growing its client base.

 Overall, Prospa’s venture capital investors include: